 Punctuation, spelling and grammar are taught within lessons and we use the children’s own writing to reinforce these teachings.
 Formal handwriting lessons are taught.
 Children are encouraged to develop a fluent cursive style.

 A major emphasis is placed on writing and children are encouraged to research, draft and finally publish their work.
 Importance is placed upon getting their ideas down on paper.
 Children are then helped to edit, correct and handwrite or publish their final piece.
 The children take great pride in their completed work.
 They see a purpose for it knowing that it is appreciated and shared by others.
+Talk4Writing is an innovative approach to developing speech and teaching creative and non-fiction writing that is fun, engaging and motivating for children.
+Find out more about our Talk4Writing Projects.

 Each year we read and study play-scripts.
 Together, the children and teachers share ideas and write the scripts for our Christmas presentations.
 These are sometimes made into books using photographs from the performance!
 Children love to read these books reliving the memories of their stage debut.